-The expected learning outcomes for the course will be assessed through application assignments, discussions, quizzes, participation, and exams.
+The expected learning outcomes for the course will be assessed through exams, chapter quizzes, discussions, and application assignments.
 Grades are based on the quality of the work that has been submitted, not the existence of a submission.
-This means that grades are earned based on the student's proof of mastery of the major concepts.
+This means that grades are earned based on proof of mastery of the major concepts.